trigglemac/XCodeAdditions/README.md

 ## Version History
+- version 1.0.2
+    fixed the generic typing in TType to allow extensions to work properly adjusted template location by a couple pixels so it lined up better shifted the error message inside the capsule so that the field height stays consistent rather or not there is an error. adjusted size and location of Required indicator *known issues - versioning is not done right on GitHub, apostrophe in .name is not recognized, when lenght of view is shortened, label is not considered, when some fields are shortened you can tab into them but you cannot click into them, .credit verifies type on first digit, but then accepts a two digit or greater with invalid first digit.  adding .font(.title) to the field only affects the label - try to make it scale everything if possible.

 - version 1.0.1:
     adjust spacing vertically and horizontally so template and field line up better on mac and iphone additional types : .streetnumber, .street